 The “SNAM Sustainability Index,” launched by Sompo Japan Nipponkoa Asset Management Co., Ltd. in August 2012, is an investment fund for pension funds and institutional investors that invest in companies rated highly for their ESG performance.

-The Company has been selected as its constituent for nine years running since its inception.
+The Company has been selected as its constituent for 11 years running since its inception.

 Signed a loan agreement for the “Positive Impact Finance”